Skycoder42/QtIFW-Advanced-Setup/README.md

 Check their [GitHub - Usage for App Developers](https://github.com/Cutehacks/qpm/blob/master/README.md#usage-for-app-developers) to learn more about qpm.

-### Requirements
+## Requirements
 In order to use QtIFW-Advanced-Setup, you need the following installed:
 - QtIFW: ideally as part of your Qt Installation.
 Use the online installer and find it under `Qt > Tools`
 - Python3: A pyhton script is used to generate the installer from the input.
 Thus, you need to have **Python 3** installed!
-- If you want to use the deployment feature on linux, you need to have [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) installed in your Qt bin directory
+- If you want to use the deployment feature on linux, you need linuxdeployqt (See following chapter

+### Linuxdeployqt
+Since Qt does not provide it's own deployment tool for linux, I am using [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) in this package.
+However, the default binary from the project makes integration problematic.
+Until the changes to make it possible are done, I created a fork that applies those changes.
+In order to get linuxdeployqt installed in proper Qt-Tool way, simply run the [get_linuxdeployqt_compat.sh](./get_linuxdeployqt_compat.sh) script.
+The script builds and installs linuxdeployqt into your Qt installation directory.

+This is only a workaround, and while the script will stay, the install method for linuxdeployqt may change over time.

 ## Usage
 The idea is: You specify files and directories via your pro-file and run `make <target>` to deploy, create the installer, or both.